teckglobal/teckglobal-brute-force-protect/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Upgrade for enhanced security with notifications, CAPTCHA, rate limiting, threat intelligence, and more.

 = 1.0.3 =
-Upgrade for new monitoring tools (dashboard widget), user experience improvements (block message, login feedback), and advanced options (debug log, whitelist).
+Upgrade for new monitoring tools, user experience improvements, and advanced options.

 == Additional Information ==